 KEVM Verification

-We assume that KEVM is installed, and the K tutorial has been completed.
+We assume that KEVM is installed, and the has been completed.
 This document provides instructions for kompiling

 and running claims using KEVM.